Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Data Analysis

-Figure~\ref{fig:4629rv} shows the velocity variations observed in the Fe II 4629.33\AA ~line, revealing a complex interplay of several dynamically significant features in the disk.
-By measuring the progression of each feature appearing and associated with this line (and others), we can trace the following three features: (1) a lower amplitude, sinusoidal variation during eclipse - redshifted to $\sim$15 km/sec near second contact, then blueshifted to $\sim$ -10 km/sec near third contact; (2) a higher amplitude variation, initially indistinguishable from (1) until after second contact, but then reaching $\sim$ -40 km/sec near third contact, and (3) a dramatic but short lived extreme blue-shifted feature only at third contact, appearing close to -60 km/sec but merging with feature (2) soon thereafter.
+Figure~\ref{fig:4629interp} shows the velocity variations observed in the Fe II 4629.33A line, revealing a complex interplay of several dynamically significant features in the disk.
+By measuring the progression of each feature appearing and associated with this line (and others), we can trace the following three features: (1) a lower amplitude, sinusoidal variation during eclipse - redshifted to $\sim$15 km/sec near second contact, then blueshifted to $\sim$--10 km/sec near third contact; (2) a higher amplitude variation, initially indistinguishable from (1) until after second contact, but then reaching $\sim$-40 km/sec near third contact, and (3) a dramatic but short lived extreme blue-shifted feature only at third contact, appearing close to -60 km/sec but merging with feature (2) soon thereafter.

 We interpret these three features as follows: the upper curve represents the F star orbital motion (amplitude a few km/sec), while the middle curve represents rotation of a disturbed portion of the disk (amplitude tens of km/sec), perhaps related to the extra feature near RJD 55600 - the impact of a mass transfer stream, briefly illuminated by the background F star during third contact.
-This third feature is the mass transfer stream, discovered by Griffin and Stencel (2013) but not revealed with this degree of detail, prior to ARCES coverage.
-Velocity curves presented by Strassmeier et al. (2014) drew our attention to these high velocity features, but their temporal coverage was limited by instrument downtime, close to third contact.
-We posit that the low and high eccentricity lines as described by Strassmeier et al. are defined by variations of type 1 and type 2, respectively, in our nomenclature.
+This third feature is the mass transfer stream, discovered by \citet{Gri13} but not revealed with this degree of detail, prior to ARCES coverage.
+Velocity curves presented by \citet{Str14} drew our attention to these high velocity features, but their temporal coverage was limited by instrument downtime, close to third contact.
+We posit that the low and high eccentricity lines, as described by \citet{Str14}, are defined by variations of type 1 and type 2, respectively, in our nomenclature.
 Variation of type 3 is the disrupted portion of the disk, caused by stream impact primarily near azimuths around third contact.
-This is a \textit{Type 3} variation characterized by the the Type 2 sine variation plus an extra infall stream at RJD 55600-55700 (acceleration = 0.27 km/s/day, or 3.13 x 10$^{-3}$ m sec$^{-2}$. with opposite sign and ten times larger than the H-$\beta$ value shown in Figure~\ref{fig:harv}.

-\subsubsection{Velocity Changes of Selected Disk/Stream Sensitive Lines}
+\subsection{Velocity Changes of Selected Disk/Stream Sensitive Lines}